Public Tree Certificate

 - The application is reviewed by the Urban Forestry Committee in accordance with City’s Guidelines and Standard Practices for Trees (PDF).

-- The UFC will meet to consider the request and hear from the applicant on the matter.
+- The UFC will consider the request and hear from the applicant on the matter, if necessary.

 - After consideration of the request, the UFC will make a decision to approve, approve with revisions, or deny the application.
 The applicant will receive written notice of the decision.

-- An appeal of the UFC decision may be filed within 30 days of the written decision to City Council.
+- An appeal of the UFC decision may be filed with the Board of Adjustment within 30 days of the written decision.

 - Completed Public Tree Certificate Application (PDF) submitted to the Planning and Development Department or online through Accela Citizen Access (ACA)